Can You Do Better?

 Why Should You Use Bing Ads If You Are Not Already?

-Depending on your product and who you’re targeting, Bing could be an impactful weapon in your paid advertising arsenal.
+Depending on your product and who you’re targeting, Bing could be an impactful weapon in your PPC advertising arsenal.

 As previously noted, Bing has a 6.7% market share.
 This means that there’s huge potential for growth.
 Furthermore, over 1bn people use Windows 10 - and since Microsoft owns Bing, they direct a lot of their users to their own search engines through the search bar function on their computers.
 Now, how’s that for some easy, reliable engagement.